abdulsamadshaikh/livewithcovid19/README.md

-# livewithcovid19.github.io
+# Live With Covid-19
-The Covid-19 App designed and developed for practicing purpose.
+The Covid-19 App was designed and developed for practicing purposes.
 It is an open-source project.
-You can freely use it for educational purposes.
-If you are intending to use it with your commercial projects then you will need permission.
+You are free to use or modify it without any warranty.
+Give me a thumbs-up, If you like it.
+Enjoy!